microsoft/WhatTheHack/035-HubAndSpoke/Student/Resources/bicep/README.md

 ## Using these templates

 Using Cloud Shell is recommended, as it already has the necessary tools installed.
-However, Cloud Shell has a timeout of about 20 minutes
+However, Cloud Shell has a timeout of about 20 minutes and may experience timeouts (in which case, run the same command again to pick up the deployments where they stopped).

 ### Prerequisites